goodguyben/mavericksedge/replit.md

 ## Overview

-This is a full-stack web application for Mavericks Edge, a digital solutions agency specializing in web development, marketing, and AI integration services for SMBs and nonprofits.
+This is a full-stack web application for Mavericks Edge, an Edmonton-based agency helping small businesses grow with AI-powered web design, online presence, and automation services.
 The application features a React frontend with a Node.js backend, utilizing modern web technologies and best practices.

 ## System Architecture